Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Performance Evaluation

 \subsection{Results}

 To perform our numerical experiments, rewards of the rendezvous problem are selected as $C_1=1$ and $C_2=10$, while the discount factor is $\gamma = 0.9$.
 A constant learning rate $\alpha=0.07$ is applied, and the UCB exploration rate $c=12.5$.
-In any figure that the performance of each scheme is reported in terms of the averaged discounted cumulative rewards, the attained rewards throughout training iterations are smoothed using a moving average filter of memory equal to 20,000 iterations.
+In any figure that the performance of each scheme is reported in terms of the averaged discounted cumulative rewards, the attained rewards throughout training iterations are smoothed using a moving average filter of memory equal to 10\% of the experiment iterations.
 We will use the terms "value of the collaborative objective function", "value of the objective function" and "average return" interchangeably throughout this section.
 Regardless of the grid-world's size and goal location, the grids are numbered row-wise starting from the left-bottom as shown in Fig. \ref{fig: rendezvous problem}-a.
+Apart from Fig. \ref{fig: C3 3-agent Comparisson} that illustrates the result related to a rendezvous problem for a three-agent system, other figures have been obtained when experimenting in a two-agent environment.